 When you designate your gift, your contribution (less the DECC campaign expense), goes to the nonprofit(s) of your choice.
 You may request that your charity send you a letter of thanks, information which the DECC passes along.
 You may also choose to remain anonymous, in which case your information will be not shared with anyone aside from DECC staff.

-For every dollar raised, it costs 15 cents to run the DECC.
+Yes.
+For every dollar raised, 15 cents is used to run the DECC.
 This covers essentials like computer software, accounting, auditing, printing, office space and staffing.
-The remaining 85 cents of your donation goes to the charity (or charities) of your choice.
-Workplace giving campaigns like the DECC are actually very cost effective when compared to other methods of nonprofit fundraising such as grant writing, events and direct mail (which can have average costs of 20%, 50% and 100%, respectively).
+The remaining 85 cents go to the charity (or charities) of the donor’s choice.
+The cost-sharing model the DECC uses means that the city itself doesn’t bear any campaign expense.
+Also of note, nonprofits vie to be in workplace campaigns like the DECC and appreciate the work of the campaign manager to raise funds on their behalf.
+Workplace giving campaigns like the DECC are highly cost effective when compared to other methods of nonprofit fundraising such as grant writing, events and direct mail (which can have average costs of 20%, 50% and 100%, respectively).

 Yes, and in fact nonprofits vie to participate.
 This is because they have limited resources and cannot fundraise everywhere.
 Involvement in a workplace giving campaign like the DECC enables nonprofits to cast a wider net and have access to thousands of potential donors.
 The 15% campaign expense enables the nonprofit to take advantage of the campaign manager’s marketing, fundraising and administrative expertise.